 Business combinations are accounted for using the acquisition method of accounting.
 Under the acquisition method of accounting, the tangible and intangible assets acquired and the liabilities assumed are recorded as of the acquisition date at their respective fair values.
 We evaluate a business as an integrated set of activities and assets that is capable of being managed for the purpose of providing a return in the form of dividends, lower costs or other economic benefits and consists of inputs and processes that provide or have the ability to provide outputs.
-In an acquisition of a business, the excess of the fair value of the consideration transferred over the fair value of the net assets acquired is recorded as goodwill.
+In an acquisition of a business, the excess of the fair value of the net assets acquired is recorded as goodwill.
 In an acquisition of net assets that does not constitute a business, no goodwill is recognized.